solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 ### Update `index.js`

-To load the polyfills, we open the file `index.js` in the root of the project and add the following two lines to the top of the file:
+To load the polyfills, we open the file `index.js` in the root of the project และ add the following two lines to the top of the file:

 ```javascript
 import 'react-native-get-random-values';